BMR Calculator

 Step 1: Figure Out Your Total Burn

 Your resting metabolic rate is what you burn in a coma.
-To figure out your real life burn, multiply your BMR by how active you are:
+To figure out your real life burn, multiply your resting burn by how active you are (or just use our TDEE Calculator).
+To estimate the energy expenditure of specific workouts, check out our Calories Burned Calculator:

 Step 2: Create the Deficit